fillingthemoon/cntr_react_api_app/README.md

+# ReactJS App

-# This project was created using ReactJS and RESTful APIs.
+This project was created with ReactJS and uses RESTful APIs.